Environmental Studies Internships

 - You may be paid in addition to receiving credit, if the internship site offers pay.

 Learning Outcomes: Learning outcomes are statements of what you should be able to do if your internship is successful.
 Learning outcomes will help you connect your work to academic experiences.
-Get help from your internship site supervisor and faculty sponsor to craft these.
+Get help from your internship site supervisor and Dr. O'Neill to craft these.
 Good outcomes include action verbs such as explain, describe, analyze, write, etc. that specify what you can do.
 Do not use verbs such as know or understand.
 Your application must include at least two learning outcomes.

 Internship requirements: All ENV Studies internships require